 Step 2 — Load your images

-- Drag and drop: drag an image file from Finder or Explorer and drop it onto the left or right panel.
+- Drag and drop: drag an image or video file from Finder or Explorer and drop it onto the left or right panel.

 - Click to browse: click anywhere on an empty panel to open a file picker.

-Supported formats include JPG, PNG, WebP, AVIF, HEIC, GIF, and BMP.
-You can load up to four images and switch between side-by-side, horizontal, and grid layouts.
+Supported image formats include JPG, PNG, WebP, AVIF, HEIC, GIF, TIFF, and BMP.
+For video, TwinLens supports MP4, WebM, and MOV.
+You can load up to four images (or two videos) and switch between side-by-side, horizontal, and grid layouts.

 Step 3 — Choose a view mode